iacchus/chimas/000-standards-philosophy.md

 Database will use namespaces, so we can reuse code.

+# Deployment

+Our philosophy is that the deployment be easy as that by executing a single command you have an forum ready to be running in the default port, with the admin account set to a autoomatically generated password.

 # Development

 It should be more centered in easy development and API exposition for developers.

+# Security

+Admin password automatically generated so that it can be deployed with simplicity and easy of use.

 # Other stuff